alexbseaton/jambalaya/README.md

 Pip-tools allows you to ensure that your local environment contains *exactly* packages specified in the requirements file.
 In general, the usage of pip-tools is:

 1. Update the requirements.in file.
 It should contain a list of all packages imported in the code.
-2. Run *pip-compile --output-file requirements.txt requirements.in* to compile a requirements file that lists all the packages in requirements.in **and their dependencies**.
+2. Run *pip-compile requirements.in* to compile a requirements.txt file
+   that lists all the packages in requirements.in **and their dependencies**.
 3. Run *pip-sync requirements.txt* to update your local environment.

 # Deployment Installation - Manual
-1. Run *pip-compile --output-file deployment_requirements.txt deployment_requirements.in*
+1. Run *pip-compile deployment_requirements.in*
 2. Run *pip install -r deployment_requirements.txt -t deployment*

     - Note: you cannot use pip-sync here, so surplus packages will not be uninstalled.